SoftWiser-group/RankNE/README.md

 	pytorch >= 1.4

 ## Quick Start
-We give a basic setup to use the LiWine by run
+We give a basic setup to use LiWine by running

 	# python LiWine/train.py
 	...